Help a Buddie | Ralston Day Centre

 Match Details

-The St Mirren Ticket Office is open on Saturday from 11am until just after kick-off.
+The St Mirren Ticket Office is open on matchday from 11am until just after kick-off.
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).

 Supporters should note that there is no access between the West and North Stands.